Some medicines can make blood pressure rise. If you have high blood pressure to begin with, it can rise to dangerous levels.

 Pseudoephedrine (Sudafed) is a specific decongestant that can increase blood pressure.

 What can you do?
 Avoid using cough and cold medicine that contains NSAIDs or decongestants, especially pseudoephedrine.
-Ask your doctor for suggestions about other ways to ease congestion symptoms such as antihistamines or nasal sprays which should minimize cardiovascular effects.
+Ask your doctor for suggestions about other ways to ease congestion symptoms, such as antihistamines or nasal sprays.

 Migraine Headache Medications